rash42/Codeforces-Data/README.md

-This application helps to view various data related to contests/data/blogs for the codeforces.com platform.
-You can explore the different part of the application.
+This application helps to view various data related to contests/data/blogs for the [codeforces.com](https://codeforces.com/) platform.
+The public API can be found [here](https://codeforces.com/apiHelp) You can explore the different part of the application.
 Below is few screen shot of the application.
 For instruction to install and run the app locally, please scroll below the screenshots.

 ![image](https://user-images.githubusercontent.com/40036013/167294785-26f7f868-6cc0-4554-981d-76b6036343a3.png)